RedCastor/ng-antimoderate/README.md

 ng-antimoderate
 =================

-Angular Antimoderate
+Angular Antimoderate CSS3 filter.
+Work with CSS3 object-fit ( https://github.com/bfred-it/object-fit-images )
-Include in directive source from antimoderate ( https://github.com/whackashoe/antimoderate ).
+Idea from https://github.com/whackashoe/antimoderate but this js work with canvas so the style object-fit not work.

 <h4>Installing</h4>